opral/monorepo/documentation/apps/editor.md

 - **🔎 search**

-  `?search='mySearch'` The search parameter filters messages by search string.
+  `?search='mySearch'` The search parameter filters messages by the search string.
 The parameter should be provided only once.

 - **🚨 lint**

-  `?lint='missingMessage&lint=messageWithoutReference'` The lint parameter filters the messages by lint rule.
+  `?lint='missingMessage&lint=messageWithoutReference'` The lint parameter filters the messages by the lint rule.
 The parameter could be provided multiple times.

 - **🌎 lang**